Your experience of NHS services

-If your complaint is about a hospital, community or mental health service you should send this to the NHS organisation involved.
+If your complaint is about a hospital, community or mental health service or independent provider you should send this to the NHS organisation involved.

-If your complaint is about a GP practice, dental practice, community pharmacy or optician you should send this to the practice concerned.
+If your complaint is about a GP practice, dental practice, community pharmacy or optician you should send it directly to that organisation.

-If your complaint is about a CCG commissioning or funding decision you should send this to:
+If your complaint is about CCG commissioning, a funding decision or a service provided by NECS, you should send it to the address below:

 What happens if I am unhappy with the response?

-If you remain unhappy after your complaint has been addressed, you can ask the Parliamentary and Health Service Ombudsman (PHSO) to review your complaint.
-You should do this within 12 months from the date on which the subject matter of the complaint occurred.
+If you remain unhappy with how your complaint has been handled following the conclusion of local resolution, you can ask the Parliamentary and Health Service Ombudsman (PHSO) to review your complaint.
+You can contact the PHSO at the address below: